michaeltd/dots/README.md

 Playground

 #### Reference

-If I had to pick just ONE book to learn bash from, then this would be it : [Advanced Bash Sscripting Guide](http://www.tldp.org/LDP/abs/abs-guide.pdf)
+If I had to pick just ONE book to learn bash from, then this would be it : [Advanced Bash Scripting Guide](http://www.tldp.org/LDP/abs/abs-guide.pdf)